UI Testing

 Problems with our original framework

 In 2017, we began rebuilding Canva's frontend architecture so that development could scale to handle 1000s of engineers working together.
-We decided to use a testing framework called Chimp 1.0 to write frontend functional tests using Cucumber, Webdriverio, and Typescript.
+We decided to use a testing framework called Chimp 1.0(opens in a new tab or window) to write frontend functional tests using Cucumber, Webdriverio, and Typescript.
 Chimp 1.0 had some features that our team liked, such as watch mode, which enabled tests to run automatically when we made a local change.

 Example of functional tests written in Cucumber

 While Chimp worked for us for several years, Chimp fell behind on updates and fixes for Cucumber and Webdriverio.
 The old Cucumber version had performance issues and processed all support files, even if you only wanted to run one test.
 As the number of tests grew from 100 to 1000, the test start-up time went from seconds to several minutes.
 We explored upgrading to the latest Cucumber and Webdriverio versions.
-However, we couldn't make the newer Webdriverio version scale in our extensive Typescript codebase because of the retranspilation speed (this has since been fixed).
+However, we couldn't make the newer Webdriverio version scale in our extensive Typescript codebase because of the retranspilation speed(opens in a new tab or window) (this has since been fixed(opens in a new tab or window)).
 We were also on a fork of the project because of fixes needed for Chimp's Saucelabs support.

 Our existing framework setup quickly gained negative sentiment amongst engineers.
 It reduced productivity and lowered quality because engineers were deferring writing tests because of its slowness.
 It was time to address this problem.